maxohm1/Flam-Assignment/README.md

 - **Live Streaming** - Real-time frame updates via WebSocket
 - **Statistics Dashboard** - Server metrics and frame information

 > Note: Run the application to see it in action.
-The Android app displays camera frames with different processing modes, and the web viewer shows frames sent from the app in real-time.
+The Android app displays camera frames with different processing modes using the Toggle Mode button, and the web viewer shows frames sent from the app in real-time.

 ## Setup Instructions